FenixEdu/fenixedu.github.io/index.md

 libraries.

 ### Quickstart
-To quickly get a Fenix instalation up and running on your computer, you should use Vagrant to run a virtual machine where we pre-configured all the environment for you.
-Once you have installed the Vagrant tool in your machine, you just have to run the following commands:
+To quickly get a FenixEDU instalation up and running on your computer, you should use Vagrant to run a virtual machine that we pre-configured with the necessary environment.
+Once you have installed the [Vagrant][Vagrant] tool in your machine, you just have to run the following commands:

-	vagrant box add fenixbox http://fenix-ashes.ist.utl.pt/fenix32.box
+	vagrant box add dsi32 http://fenix-ashes.ist.utl.pt/dsi32.box
 	vagrant init
 	vagrant up

-Yes, is that simple!

-Now all you have to do is access your localhost:8080 and you have a Fenix installation running in the virtualbox that you just setup using Vagrant.
+Now all you have to do is access http://localhost:9090 and you have a FenixEDU installation running in the virtualbox that you just setup using Vagrant.

+Yes, it is that simple!

-If you intend to develop, we recommend you to setup a development environment in your system instead of using this pre-configured virtual machine.
-For that, you should follow this tutorial.
+NOTE: If you intend to develop, we recommend you to setup a development environment in your system instead of using this pre-configured virtual machine.
+For that, you should follow [this tutorial][Setup your development environment].

+### Create Your Own Application

+You can start by developing your own application by using [this tutorial][Create your own application].

 ### Explore the Sub-Projects

 Feel free to browse some of our sub-projects and their respective documentation in the list on the right side of this page.

-### Create Your Own Application

-You can easily create your own application using our  application development environment.
-Our web applications are mainly Java based, and as so, we use Maven to manage our software projects.
-Maven takes care of both the projects' lifecycle and their dependency resolution.
-Therefore, it is quite easy to start developing a sub-project application of your own.
-To do so, you just need to follow this tutorial.

 ### Getting Involved